GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The free software community rejects the “priesthood of technology”, which keeps the general public in ignorance of how technology works; we encourage students of any age and situation to read the source code and learn as much as they want to know.
+> ### Program building is an entropy-decreasing process, hence inherently metastable.
+Program maintenance is an entropy-increasing process, and even its most skillful execution only delays the subsidence of the system into unfixable obsolescence.
 >
-> ~ *Richard Stallman*
+> ~ *Fred Brooks*

 ---
 ## 🏎 Quick Facts